bocoup/test262-report-issue-tracker/README.md

 # Test262 Report - Issue Tracker

 [Test262 Report](https://test262.report/) is developed and mantained by [Bocoup](https://bocoup.com/).
 It provides JavaScript developers with up-to-date information on the state of new and existing language features across implementations.
-Test262 Report is based on daily runs of [Test262](https://github.com/tc39/test262), the [ECMA-262 (“ECMAScript” or “JavaScript”)](https://tc39.github.io/ecma262/) test suite, in nightly builds of JavaScript engines, and visualizes at-a-glance status of feature implementation progress.
+Test262 Report checks for changes to [Test262](https://github.com/tc39/test262), the [ECMA-262 (“ECMAScript” or “JavaScript”)](https://tc39.github.io/ecma262/) test suite, and each engine every day.
+If Test262 changes, all engines are rerun through the new version of Test262.
+If one engine changes, only that engine is run through test262.
+If no engines change and Test262 does not change, no new runs are made.

 We run Test262 test material via [Test262-harness](https://github.com/bterlson/test262-harness), which itself uses [eshost](https://github.com/bterlson/eshost) to normalize host runtime environment disparities.
 We use [jsvu](https://github.com/GoogleChromeLabs/jsvu) to install the latest engine binaries.